TheDanniCraft/Jumjava/README.md

 ## Screenshots

--
+*Come back later for more details.
+This project is currently work in progress.*

 ## Demo

--
+*Come back later for more details.
+This project is currently work in progress.*

 ## Documentation

--
+*Come back later for more details.
+This project is currently work in progress.*

 ## Installation

--
+*Come back later for more details.
+This project is currently work in progress.*

 ## Run Locally

--
+*Come back later for more details.
+This project is currently work in progress.*

 ## Deployment

--
+*Come back later for more details.
+This project is currently work in progress.*

 ## Roadmap

--
+*Come back later for more details.
+This project is currently work in progress.*

 ## Feedback

-If you have any feedback, please reach out to us at mail@thedannicraft.de
+If you have any feedback, please reach out to us at jumjava@thedannicraft.de

 ## Support

-For support, email mail@thedannicraft.de or join our Discord Server & DM TheDanniCraft#0202.
+For support, email jumjava@thedannicraft.de or join our [Discord Server](https://discord.gg/deutsch) & DM TheDanniCraft#0202.

 ## License